blurabbi7/blurabbi7.github.io/_posts/2023-01-02-Flipper-Zero-Lets-You-Copy-and-Modify-NFC-Tags.md

 Support is slightly limited but here are some of the tags that are: Em4100, Tk4100, 8800, 5200, Em4305, T5577, 8265

 As you have observed it is increasingly easy to clone tags in a matter of seconds, so it is extremely important that we are mindful of where we store our tags and to keep them safe and out of reach from a potential threat.

+If you are finding this helpfull, please consider buying me a coffee ☕ Click on this link: https://www.buymeacoffee.com/blurabbi7